 Kenya: Borana Conservancy

-In the 1970s Kenya’s rhinos suffered heavy losses to poaching, reducing their numbers drastically.
-In addition, human population growth has left very little space for Kenya’s rhinos to recover.
-Wildlife authorities in Kenya aim to increase the country’s black rhino population to 2,000 animals, and are working with conservancies like Borana on a long-term plan to create and grow large-scale new habitats with round-the-clock protection.
-Poaching continues to be a constant threat to Kenya’s rhinos and elephants.
-Furthermore, the Laikipia region has suffered from drought and political instability in recent times.
+During the 1970s, rhino poaching in Kenya was intense and numbers were dramatically reduced.
+Today, while there are signs of recovery in certain areas, poaching continues to be a constant threat to the country’s rhinos and elephants.
+In addition, human population growth has left very little space for rhino populations to recover.
+Wildlife authorities in Kenya aim to increase the country’s black rhino population to 2,000 animals and are working with conservancies like Borana on a long-term plan to create and grow large-scale new habitats with round-the-clock protection.

 How is Borana Conservancy tackling this problem?

 Cattle are of huge importance to local communities dependent on livestock for the local economy.
-Grazing land is in short supply, and tensions amongst different ethnic and political groups can cause problems.
-Borana is one of many wildlife havens that actively works with neighbouring communities to allow managed grazing within the Conservancy, thus generating income for the herders and a small share in profits from livestock sales for Borana, while the cattle dung enriches the grassland for all species.
+Grazing land is in short supply, and tensions amongst different ethnic and political groups can cause violent interactions.
+Borana is one of many wildlife havens that actively works with neighbouring communities to allow managed grazing within the Conservancy.
+The cattle’s dung disperses seeds and enriches the soil, while income is generated from livestock sales, both for Borana and the local herders.

 Protecting Kenya's rhinos